ellakoa/postcard-poem/content/posts/jumping-waves.md

 author: Caroline Whitehouse
 date: 2023-06-26T15:35:55.085Z
 ---
-Every time we visited Cornwall it would steal a little bit of our hearts, hiding the pieces away, somewhere in the county making sure we would always be back to visit.
+Every time I visited Cornwall it would steal a little bit of my heart, hiding the piece away, somewhere in the county enticing me back to visit.
+Holywell Bay has the colourful Atlantic as its backdrop, rolling surf, some really high sand dunes and a cave, maybe a little bit of my heart is hidden in the cave at Holywell Bay.